 What is tomato blight?
 It’s actually three different fungi that attack tomatoes in three different ways at three different times.

 Septoria blight, also called leaf spot, is the most common blight on tomatoes.
 It usually appears at the end of July with small black or brown marks on the lower leaves.
-While fruits may remain uninfected, the leaf loss can affect yield as well as exposing fruit to sunscald.
+While fruits may remain uninfected, the leaf loss can affect yield as well as exposing the fruit to sunscald.
 Overall, it is the least harmful tomato blight.
-Solutions to the problem include watering at the base of plants and avoiding the garden while foliage is wet.
+Solutions to the problem include watering only at the base of plants, and avoiding the garden while foliage is wet.

 Early blight appears after heavy fruit set.
 Rings resembling targets develop first on the leaves and cankers soon grow on the stems.
 Black spots on the almost ripened fruit turn into large bruised spots and the fruit begins to fall.
 Because the crop is almost ready for picking, this may be the most disappointing tomato blight.
 Treatment is simple.
 To prevent tomato blight from invading next year’s crop, burn everything the fungus may have touched including fruit and foliage.

 Late blight is the least common blight on tomatoes, but it is, by far, the most destructive.
 Pale green, water soaked spots on the leaves quickly grow into purplish-black lesions and stems turn black.
 It attacks in rainy weather with cool nights and quickly infects fruits.
 Infected fruits show brown, crusty patches and rot quickly.

 This is the blight that caused the Great Potato Famine of the 1840s and will quickly infect any potatoes planted nearby.
 All potatoes should be dug and disposed of as should all tomato plants and fruit affected by this tomato blight.
 Treatment is simple.
 Burn everything the fungus may have touched.